LingmoOS-Testing/lingmo-nix/README.md

 ## Preface
 LingmoOS Project started up a project that ported LingmoOS to NixOS.
 Its codename now called "LingmoNix".
 Nix, as a functional programming language, a purely declarative package manager, and the basis of NixOS, the revolutionary declarative distribution for Linux, is influencing every aspect of the computer world.
 We're more than happy to start this program and guarantee that your experience is in sync with LingmoOS.

-(Hey!
-Chinese documents will be available soon, please wait for Chinese users! ） ( GitBook Docs release now! )
+( GitBook Docs release now! )

 ### Announcement